Log in

 How much does Durham University accommodation cost?

-The rent for university-provided residences is from £183.23 to £274.58 per week, and private Durham University accommodation fees usually vary from £200 to £300 per week. uhomes.com provides a wide range of accommodation options starting from £130 per week with furnished rooms, all-inclusive bills, and modern amenities.
+The rent for university-provided residences is from £183.23 to £274.58 per week, and private Durham University accommodation fees usually vary from £200 to £300 per week. uhomes.com provides a wide range of accommodation options start from £140 per week with a lowest-price guarantee and various discounts.

-When should I start looking for Durham Uni accommodation?
+When should I start looking for Durham University accommodation?

-It is recommended to start looking for Durham Uni accommodation as early as possible.
+It is recommended to start looking for Durham University accommodation as early as October or Noverber for the following academic year.
 In Durham, the student housing market operates on an exceptionally early cycle known locally as the "Housing Hunger Games."
-To secure the best rooms, you should ideally start your search in October or November when the booking for the next academic year first opens.
+To secure the best rooms, you should ideally start your search in October or November when the booking for next academic year first opens.
 While university officials often reassure students that there are enough beds, the competition for prime locations (near the Science Site or the Bailey) is fierce.
-Here is why timing is critical for Durham University students:

 What are the different types of Durham University student accommodation?